AlfredBoatengDA/World-Food-Production---Agriculture/README.md

 # 7. Conclusion
 Global food production has transformed significantly since the 1960s, driven by technological advances, global trade and demographic shifts.
 Africa has emerged as the largest food-producing continent while sugarcane dominates the global crop landscape.
 Although regions like North America maintain stability, areas like Oceania exhibit high production volatility.
 Meanwhile, some countries rely heavily on a single crop which could pose economic and food security risks in the long term.
 By investing in innovation, promoting diversification and strengthening regional and global cooperation, the world can build a more resilient, equitable and sustainable food system.
 One that not only meets the demands of a growing population but also supports economic development and environmental stewardship for generations to come.

+&nbsp;

+# 8. Limitations
+* Without clear documentation of how the data was collected, accuracy is harder to validate.
+* Smaller or developing countries may have sparse or inconsistent data compared to major producers.
+* No direct variables for climate conditions, soil health or water use that could explain production changes.
+*